delhatch/DES_decrypt/README.md

 3) The name of an output file.
 The cleartext results will be written to this file, as binary data.
 NOTE: This program will over-write (delete) any pre-existing file with the same name.

    EXAMPLE:

 >des_decrypt.exe key.hex test.hex output.hex

 ** Miscellaneous

-The provided test.hex file, when decrypted with the included key.hex file, will result in clear text of all zeros.
+The provided test.hex file, when decrypted with the included key.hex file, will (properly) result in clear text of all zeros.

-This is the first decryption test vector in the included des_test_vectors.txt file.
-Other test vectors are included in that file.
+Note that the included des_test_vectors.txt file contains DES test vectors.
+The files test.hex/key.hex are the first decryption test vector.